 The best way to put it is, everybody can press a button and create output on statistical software – however, it takes understanding the logic behind these calculations and the power of storytelling to be able to be a great data scientist.

 Data science involves a wide variety of skills, whether you are interested in teaching people the algorithms that makeup computer software, or yearn to be a graphic artist that is trying to push the boundaries on data visualization – data requires many different skills and people in order to make it understandable to a wide variety of people.

-The reason why learning data science can help you in your daily life is that, acquiring any of this wide array of skills will enable you to either choose different career paths later on or occupy new positions within the same industry.
+The reason why enrolling for a statistics course online can help you in your daily life is that, acquiring any of this wide array of skills will enable you to either choose different career paths later on or occupy new positions within the same industry.
 Because data science requires interdisciplinary knowledge, there is a lot of flexibility in terms of what career paths you will be able to pick.